anishakd4/rustTutorial/hello_program/README.md

 ## array type

 - An array is a collection of homogenous elements.
 Meaning collection of only 1 type of elements.

+## pass_array_to_function2

+- We can pass array to function in 2 ways.
+One by value and other by reference.

+## Vector dynamic array

+- Array is stack based data where we were already aware of its size at the compile time.
+But Vector is a heap allocated data

+## Type inference

+- Type inference is a feature in programming languages that allows the compiler to deduce the data type of a variable or expression without explicit type annotations from the programmer.